Annali-Casanueva/annali-casanueva.github.io/pages/en/research.md

  * *From the street to the polls: social movements, social media and elections.
    Evidence from the Indignados movement in Spain.*{: .papertitle }

    *Abstract:* What are the long term effects of protests?
-This paper studies how the level of attendance at simultaneous marches organized by the *Indignados* (the Spanish Occupy movement) impacted electoral behavior and political attitudes in the following decade.
-Using regional variation in weather shocks as an instrumental variable for the level of attendance, I find that cities with higher attendance are more concerned about corruption and vote more for left wing and anti-corruption parties and less for far-right parties.
+This paper studies how the level of attendance at simultaneous marches organized by the *15M* (the Spanish Occupy movement) impacted electoral behavior and political attitudes in the following decade.
+Using regional variation in weather shocks as an instrumental variable for the level of attendance at simultaneous marches, I find that cities with higher attendance are more concerned about corruption and vote more for left wing and anti-corruption parties and less for far-right parties.
 Using novel data from Twitter, I document, for the first time, a higher uptake of social media platforms after an offline protest and a persistent difference in online activity in cities with higher attendance.
 Using survey data, I also show a higher and longer-lasting electoral effect for people that have a social media account.
 Overall, this paper shows that street protests can have long-lasting effects on political concerns and electoral choices, explained, in part, by the creation of a persistent online social network.
    {: .preview }

  * *Going Viral in a Pandemic: Social Media and the Broadening of the Black Lives Matter Movement*{: .papertitle }.
    Joint with Avetian, Vladimir; Sardoschau, Sulin; and Saxena, Kritika.

    *Abstract:* How do modern social movements broaden their base?
-Prompted by the viral video footage of George Floyd's murder, the Black Lives Matter (BLM) movement gained unprecedented scope in the spring of 2020.
-Exploiting Super Spreader Events in the early stages of the pandemic as a source of plausibly exogenous variation, we find that pandemic exposure (COVID-19 related deaths) led to an increase in the likelihood of observing a BLM protest in counties with no prior BLM protest.
-Using evidence from more than 45 million tweets, we show that pandemic exposure significantly increased the take-up of social media and subsequently mobilized new segments of society to join the movement for the first time.
-We find supporting evidence using individual-level survey data and rule out competing channels.
+Prompted by the viral video footage of
+    George Floyd's murder, the Black Lives Matter (BLM) movement gained unprecedented scope in the spring of 2020.
+In this paper, we show that pandemic exposure (COVID-19 related deaths) significantly increased the take-up of social media and subsequently mobilized new segments of society to join the movement for the first time.
+We exploit Super Spreader Events in the early stages of the pandemic as a source of plausibly exogenous variation at the county level and develop a novel index of social media penetration, using information from more than 45 million tweets, google searches and mobility data.
 Our results suggest that social media can be persuasive and inspire action outside of traditional coalitions.
    {: .preview }